0x194-net/0x194-net.github.io/content/posts/merkury_smart_plug.md

 &nbsp;

-Before I attempt to write any firmware to the chipset, I first needed to test if I could *read* from the chipset properly.
+Before attempting to write any firmware to the chipset, I needed to test if I could *read* from the chipset properly.
 I see from the usage that I need to use the
 `-d`, `-b`, and `-r` options to specify the *device*, *speed*, and *output file*.

 For the device to be in program mode I need to bring the CEN to ground for a moment while `uartprogram` is `Getting Bus...`, resetting the device.
 This is the reason I wired the reset